 Confusingly Constantine I was not the first king of the Picts to hold that name.
-Historian Michael Lynch Scotland a new History says, “Constantine (862-877), king of Picts rather than a king of Scots still enjoys the chroniclers’ title of Constantine I.
+Historian Michael Lynch Scotland a New History says, “Constantine (862-877), king of Picts rather than king of Scots still enjoys the chroniclers’ title of Constantine I.

 There are unsubstantiated suggestions that his mother may have been part of the Pictish matriline, (possibly the daughter of Uurad the king of Picts from 839 to 842).
 Like his uncle and father before him Constantine I spent much of his reign under pressure from the Vikings.

 The 10th century Pictish chronicle Cronica de Origine Antiquorum Pictorum records that in 866 Olaf the Norwegian king of Dublin, “wasted Pictland” and returning in 870 he, took Dumbarton and with it, “ a very great spoil of people.”

 Dauvit Broun, Professor of Scottish History at Glasgow University writing in the Oxford Dictionary of National Biography suggests that Olaf’s victory at Dumbarton may have, “allowed Constantine to gain the upper hand there… in 872 he arranged for the assassination of Arthgal, king of Dumbarton.”

 Dauvit Broun also records that Constantine was killed by the Danes at the battle known as inber dub fáta, ‘long dark river-mouth’ (unidentified) however others have Inverdovat (modern Newport on Tay) as the place of his death.